By George Beccaloni

 - Portrait, pastel on cardboard by Ezuchevsky, Mikhail Dmitrievich (1880-1928), 1923.
 State Darwin Museum, Moscow.

-- Oval medallion, in plaster (279 mm x 232 mm), in the National Portrait Gallery, London, (NPG 1764) of Wallace's head and shoulders in profile facing right.
+- Oval medallion, in plaster (279 mm x 232 mm), in the National Portrait Gallery, London, (NPG 1764) of Wallace's head and shoulders in profile facing right (note that "Russel" is misspelled).
 This was made by Albert Bruce-Joy (1842-1924) in 1906 and modeled from photographs and from life.
 It was donated by Wallace's children William and Violet in 1916.
+This is most similar to the silver medallion of Wallace displayed at the Royal Academy in 1908 (see below, and note the detail of the beard).
+However, it is also very close to the bronze and silvered copper versions listed below.
 Also see here.
-Note that Bruce-Joy also made a silver medallion of Wallace (possibly based on this medallion) which was displayed at the Royal Academy [see this link].
-In the footnote to a letter to his son William dated May 17th 1908 (NHM library finding number WP1/1/140) Wallace says "Mr Bruce-Joy has just written to tell me that his medallion of me, in silver is in the R.A. this year & well shown.
-If you go through London & have time you had better go & see it."

-- Oval medallion, in bronze, in the Linnean Society of London of Wallace's head and shoulders in profile facing right.
+Oval medallion, in bronze, in the Linnean Society of London of Wallace's head and shoulders in profile facing right.
 Made by Albert Bruce-Joy and donated in 1916 by Rev. James Marchant on behalf of the Alfred Russel Wallace Memorial Fund.
-This medallion is the same design as the plaster example in the National Portrait Gallery.
+Note that on 18 December 2009 a bronze replica of this medallion was unveiled at the Richard Hale School in Hertford (click HERE).
+It hangs near the door into the school dining room.
+This door, made in 1667 was the original main door to the old Hale's Grammar School building (Wallace's old school).

 Medallion in Linnean Society.